foreverfl/vscode/docs/python/jupyter-support-py.md

 ## Export a Jupyter notebook

-In addition to opening a Jupyter notebook, you can also use one of the following commands from the Command Palette (`kb(workbench.action.showCommands)`) to export content from a Python file in VS Code to a Jupyter notebook (with the `.ipynb` extension).
+In addition to opening a Jupyter notebook, you can also use one of the following commands from the Command Palette (`Ctrl+Shift+P`) to export content from a Python file in VS Code to a Jupyter notebook (with the `.ipynb` extension).

 - **Jupyter: Export Current Python File as Jupyter Notebook**: creates a Jupyter notebook from the contents of the current file, using the `# %%` and `# %% [markdown]` delimiters to specify their respective cell types.
 - **Jupyter: Export Current Python File and Output as Jupyter Notebook**: creates a Jupyter notebook from the contents of the current file and includes output from code cells.